 She will form a new pattern of mourning and walking through the garden that will, in a way, break the previous pattern she was so longing to get out of.
 The poem ends with the speaker summarizing what happened to her fiancé.
 The man who is going to “loose” her from the previous pattern of her structured and confining life died in a “pattern called war.”

-This war, specifically the First World War, is a pattern of violence that is, in many ways, predictable.
+This war is a pattern of violence that is, in many ways, predictable.
 The poem ends with an exclamation, “Christ!
 What are patterns for?”
 The new “pattern” she thought she was going to become a part of is lost, consumed by a more powerful “pattern”—war.

 The poem is about the patterns of life.
 The speaker has dealt with the patterns imposed on women in early 20th-century society for her entire life.
 She thought she was going to escape the pattern she had been living by marrying this person she loved.
 But, he was consumed by another pattern, war.
 Now, she suggests that she’s going to restructure her life into a pattern of sorrow that involves her walking back and forth in her garden, no matter the season, for the rest of her life.